 And here’s this:

 Now that you’re fired up let’s talk about why we should expect the economy to start slowing down…

 Economic growth has been unprecedented over the last 18 months, but that’s because last year’s recession was artificial.
 The excesses that typically fuel recessions were not the culprit but rather the government flipping a switch.
 Hence, this happened…

-But as the great philosopher Axel Rose famously said, “… nothin’ lasts forever, even cold November rain.”
-I’d wager by this November that we will start seeing growth rates decline.
+But as the great philosopher, Axel Rose famously said, “… nothin’ lasts forever, even cold November rain.”
+I’d wager that we will start seeing growth rates decline by this November.

-To be clear, I’m talking the second derivative (fancy way of saying “rate of change” or better yet “decelerating”).
-That means the economy should still continue to grow, unless DC screws up again and shuts everything down, but at a slower pace.
+To be clear, I’m talking about the second derivative (a fancy way of saying “rate of change” or, better yet, “decelerating”).
+That means the economy should continue to grow unless DC screws up again and shuts everything down, but at a slower pace.